-- 3. Any student beyond their first year who obtains through his or her own initiative an externally funded tuition scholarship will receive a stipend award equal to 25% of the tuition award.
-This applies only to funding obtained by the student from organizations external to CMU, not to scholarships awarded to the student from a CMU program, even if that program is funded by an external organization. - 4.
+- 4. It is Heinz College policy (not the Ph.D. program) that any student with an academic integrity violation is not permitted to serve as a TA for Heinz College courses.
+If a Ph.D. student has an academic integrity violation they may appeal this ban to the Ph.D.
+Program Committee.
+See Section V.A, Protocol in the Event of Academic Integrity Violations, below, for the procedure for an appeal. - 5.
+Any student beyond their first year who obtains through his or her own initiative an externally funded tuition scholarship will receive a stipend award equal to 25% of the tuition award.
+This applies only to funding obtained by the student from organizations external to CMU, not to scholarships awarded to the student from a CMU program, even if that program is funded by an external organization. - 6.
 School will also provide health insurance to students for the first 5 years as long as they are in good standing.
-Financial support usually do not include any university fees; students are responsible for covering these expenses themselves. - 5.
+Financial support usually do not include any university fees; students are responsible for covering these expenses themselves. - 7.
 Financial arrangements may differ for students in joint degree programs.